zenreach/goa/README.md

 ```
 Load coerces the given value into a map[string]interface{} where the map values
 have all been coerced recursively. `value` must either be a map with string keys
-or a string containing a JSON representation of a map.
+or to a string containing a JSON representation of a map.
 Load also applies any
 validation rule defined in the composite type attributes.
-Returns nil and an
+Returns `nil` and an
 error if coercion or validation fails.

 #### type Controller